cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 ## 2. Apply a distortion correction to raw images. ##

-To test the distortion compensation matrix I applied to all 20 images provided with the project and the result looks pretty well:
+To test the distortion compensation matrix I applied it to all 20 images provided with the project and the result looks pretty well:

 <img src="./img/undistorted_all.png" />